AchrafKassioui/Learning-iOS-Dev/README.md

 *21 February 2024*

 You may have data in the form of several `key: value`, i.e. a collection of key/value pairs, aka a dictionary.
 You may need to do some operations on the key/value pairs, like looping through the keys.
-Such operations require your data collection to be presented to that operation in a specific way.
+Such operations require your data to be presented in a form that the operation understands unequivocally.
 Typically you'd need to make an array out of a dictionary, given some requirements:

 ```swift
 let myDictionary = ["b": 2, "a": 1, "c": 3]